WordPress Dashboard Explained

 By default, WordPress shows six widgets on the WordPress admin panel.
 They are: “Site Health Status,” “At a Glance,” “Activity,” “Quick Draft,” “WordPress Events and News,” and “Welcome.”

-“Screen Options” allows you to display or hide these widgets on the admin screen with one simple click.
-To view a widget, just check the box in front of the widget name in the screen options area.
-Similarly, to hide a widget uncheck the box in front of the widget name.
+“Screen Options” lets you display or hide these widgets on the admin screen with a single click.
+To view a widget, check the box in front of the widget name in the screen options area.
+Similarly, clear the checkbox next to the widget name to hide it.

 3. Welcome to Dashboard

-The Dashboard Main Screen consists of three columns.
-The column on the left includes the “Customize Your Site” button, which allows you to customize your site or change your theme settings completely.
+The Dashboard Main Screen has three columns.
+The left column includes the “Customize Your Site” button, which lets you customize your site or change your theme settings.

-The center column provides links for writing your first blog post, creating an about page, setting up the home page, and viewing your website’s front end.
-The column on the right provides useful links to manage widgets and menus, settings related to comments, and links to the WordPress setup guide.
+The center column provides links to write your first blog post, create an about page, set up the home page, and view your website’s front end.
+The column on the right provides links to manage widgets and menus, comment settings, and the WordPress setup guide.

 This widget helps site owners to monitor their WordPress website’s speed, performance, and security.
-Site Health helps users to identify issues and assists them in fixing those issues.
+Site Health allows users to identify issues and helps them fix them.
 Site Health scores your WordPress health after running a series of tests.
-It rates the results with three different labels (Good, Recommended and Critical).
-When you click on the “Site Health screen,” you’ll see two pages (Status page and Info page) that show your website’s results and statuses.
+It rates the results with three labels (Good, Recommended, and Critical).
+When you click on the “Site Health screen, you’ll see two pages (Status page and Info page) that show your website’s results and statuses.

-If you’ve passed tests, your site health will be labeled as “Good.”
-If you see “Recommended,” It means some changes are required yet not necessary.
-If you haven’t passed the tests, site health will be labeled as “Critical.”
-It means there are some significant issues that you must consider fixing immediately.
+If you’ve passed the tests, your site health will be labeled “Good.”
+If you see “Recommended,” it means some changes are required, but not necessary.
+If you haven’t passed the tests, your site health will be labeled “Critical.”
+This indicates there are significant issues you must address immediately.

 5. Quick Draft

-Quick Draft is a mini post editor that allows you to quickly create a draft for your new website posts.
-To create a quick draft, just enter the title and content.
-Then click on the “Save Draft” button, and the post will be saved as a draft, which you can edit later from the “Posts” section.
+Quick Draft is a mini post editor that lets you quickly create drafts for your new website posts.
+To make a quick draft, enter the title and content.
+Then click the “Save Draft” button, and the post will be saved as a draft that you can edit later in the “Posts” section.
 Recent drafts will also be shown in the “Quick Draft” widget.

 6. WordPress news and events

-This widget displays the latest news and events about WordPress, such as the new updates, alerts, upcoming events, and meetups shared from the official WordPress blog.
+This widget displays the latest WordPress news and events, including updates, alerts, upcoming events, and meetups shared on the official WordPress blog.

 7. Activity in Dashboard

 This block shows recently published posts and the latest comments on your blog.
-It also gives you the quick links to go to different comments sections so that you can approve, reply, edit, spam, or trash comments, all at the bottom of the widget.
+It also provides quick links to navigate different comment sections so you can approve, reply, edit, spam, or trash comments, all at the bottom of the widget.

 8. At A Glance Dashboard

-The “At A Glance” section gives an overview of the total number of published blog posts, pages, and comments on your site.
-When you click on the individual links, you’ll be taken to that specific screen.
-“At A Glance” also shows the current version that you are running of WordPress, as well as the active theme selected for your site.
+The “At A Glance” section summarizes your site’s published blog posts, pages, and comments.
+You’ll be taken to that specific screen when clicking the individual links.
+“At A Glance” also shows the current WordPress version you are running and the active theme for your site.

 9. Toolbar